UWPCE-PythonCert-ClassRepos/SP_2019_210A_classroom/README.md

 # Class Repository Template

+**WARNING** This is a template -- it is not an actual class repo.
+Students should find the proper repo for their class, and make a fork of that.

 This is a repo that serves as a template for a repository for a particular instance of a class for the UWPCE Python Certificate.